Academic Program Completion

 If you are a new graduate student assistant and your position is benefits eligible, you must opt-in to the Graduate Student Employee Health Plan through Workday to receive a student health insurance fee waiver on your Texan Bill Pay.
 You are not required to apply for a waiver of the student health insurance fee.
 However, to receive the waiver, your employee insurance must be effective either January 31 for spring enrollees or September 1 for fall enrollees.

-To ensure that your insurance takes effect in time for you to receive the fee waiver, you must complete your insurance onboarding task in Workday within the time frame given to you by People and Culture during your Benefits Orientation.
+To ensure that your insurance takes effect in time for you to receive the fee waiver, you must complete your insurance onboarding task in Workday within the time frame given to you by Human Resources during your Benefits Orientation.

 Not completing your insurance onboarding task in Workday in a timely manner could result in your being “double covered” and having to pay the student health insurance fee for the first semester of your assistantship.